 3. Dental Hygiene

 Dental hygienists typically find rewarding careers working in dental offices or facilities.
-They provide preventive dental care, take & develop x-rays, and examine patients for symptoms of oral diseases, like gingivitis.
+Dental hygienists provide preventive dental care, take & develop x-rays, and examine patients for symptoms of oral diseases, like gingivitis.
 A dental hygienist work with a variety of technical dental tools to remove stains, tartar, and plaque from teeth.
-Dental hygiene also includes educating patients regarding oral care, oral care devices, always under the supervision of a dentist.
+Hygiene also includes educating patients regarding oral care, oral care devices, always under the supervision of a dentist.
 The median salary for dental hygienists during 2020 was $77,090 annually, which translates to $37.06 per hour.
-Job growth for the dental hygiene profession is anticipated to be 6% over the next ten years, which is faster than the expected growth of US occupations over the same time period.
+That’s one of the highest-paying associate degrees out there.
+Job growth for the dental hygienist profession is anticipated to be 6% over the next ten years, which is faster than the expected growth of US occupations over the same time period.
 There were more than 225,000 dental hygiene professionals working in the United States in 2019.